 The One X has a wider range of shutter speeds, from 1/8000 up to 120 secs.

 The One X can shoot in DNG raw.
-Insta360 Studio will be able to stitch the One X Raw photos in DNG format (this feature was not yet ready as of October 10, 2018).
+Insta360 Studio will be able to stitch the One X Raw photos in DNG format.
+This feature is now available.

 Features for both photos and videos, plus other features

 22. New lens design with smoother stitching vs. Insta360 One (improved)